MYSTRANsolver/MYSTRAN_Documentation/README.md

 Any document request changes/requests can be reported as a GitHub Issue.
 Then, for major releases (or every so often), the Word document is updated and a PDF is created.
 For minor changes, a variety of developers can implement the changes without oversight.
 For significant changes, such as major section rewrites, it is recommended that changes be approved by at least one other developer.

+## Other Documents

+In this folder, there are various documents that are related to MYSTRAN.

 ## Release Notes

 The Release Notes document is done with Markdown (MD).
 This document has minimal design requirements and using MD allows for ease of editing and tracking.

-## Other

-In this folder, there are various documents that are related to MYSTRAN, but are not considered "formal" documents.